 Our Bo stood six feet tip-to-tip, its white oak sturdy enough to drop an opponent with one solid strike.

-and patient.
+trustworthy, and patient.
 Moreover, it is omnipresent.
 Variations can be found in practically every environment."Sensei added "The Bo tolerates all but the most glaring errors.
 As a teacher, it is patient and

 generous.
 When one technique is mastered, the next drops into your consciousness serendipitously.
 As a partner, it is dependable.
 Nothing more can be expected from a weapon.
-If the same were true for people, mankind would be at peace."
+If the same were true for people, mankind would be content and at peace."

 Pillar V: The Middle Stick

-run their course before the free roving eye registers what's transpired.
+the exchanges run their course before the free roving eye registers what's transpired.
 Attacks are to the joints and critical body targets.
 Once the opponent is injured, he is immediately disabled and